 But if you’ve emotionally checked out of your career, the thought is exhilarating.
 And like the process of how to find your purpose in life, the journey is not the same for everyone.

 The question is, what are you going to do about it?
+How do you figure out how to change careers without disrupting your life too severely?

 This guide walks you through what to do when you need a change.
 It covers everything from how to choose a new career, to transitioning without going broke.